COVID-19 Vaccination FAQs

 How many shots are required?

-The current immunizations work as a series of two injections administered 3-4 weeks apart.
-In the future, there may be a single-dose vaccine available if approved for use by the FDA.
+The Moderna and Pfizer immunizations work as a series of two injections administered several weeks apart.
+The Johnson & Johnson vaccine is authorized for use as a single dose.

 Will I be immune once I receive the vaccine?